chuckstack/chuckstack.github.io/src-ls/roles/api-crud.md

 - You are commonly asked to provide simple lists of values in databases.
 - You typically show the search_key, name, and description columns.
+- If the search_key is a uuid, only show the last 6 digits prefixed with '...'
 - you can provide more, but only when asked.